-Update: From August 1 to October 31, 2020, select Southwest co-brand cardholders will earn 30% bonus points on all spending (up to 25,000 points), with all points counting towards the Companion Pass!
+Update: From October 1, 2020 to January 31, 2021, Southwest co-brand cardholders can earn 30% bonus points on all spending (up to 25,000 points), with all points counting towards the Companion Pass!
 This is a targeted promo, so you need to check if you are eligible for the bonus points.
 Catch the promo details and links to see if you qualify in this post.

 Southwest has announced that it's extending elite status and Companion Pass validity in response to COVID-19.
 It's also making it easier to earn both in 2020 by giving Rapid Rewards members a boast in their qualifying metrics.
 Finally, you'll soon be able to convert Southwest Travel Funds to points, although the details on that are still sparse.